 The following calendar can be subject to change.
 Participation in our race is free of charge but requires an application and the following approval process.
 No team that is not registered and approved will be allowed to participate.

-24 Hours of LeMans 2022 (25 to 29th of Oktober) – Physical Event in an Arena (Aired to ESTV and MotorVision.tv) + Extra coverage via other TV providers
+24 Hours of LeMans 2023 (26th-29th of Oktober) – Physical Event in an Arena (Aired to 20+ fast channel stations, ESTV and MotorVision.tv) + Extra coverage via other TV providers

 Each application is for ONE car.
-Depending on the selected contact length it will cover the 2022 and 2022-2024.
-Endurance eRacing World Championship 24-hour Series of which the final round is the 24-hour Le Mans LAN event.
+Depending on the selected contact length it will cover the 2023 and 2023-2025 Endurance eRacing World Championship of which the final round is the 24-hour Le Mans LAN event.
 Each team wishing to field a car at the EEWC main event and/or the online series must fill in this application form for each car they wish to enter.
 If your team wants to field two or more cars, you will need to fill in the appropriate amount of applications.